Sidd4arth/Computer-Vision-Assisted-Interview-Training-System/README.md

 npm run dev
 ```

-After completing these steps, the Computer Vision Assisted Interview Training System will be available locally for development and testing.
+After completing these steps, the Computer Vision Assisted Interview Training System will be available locally.